Nigeria - Country Commercial Guide

 Data Sources: Nigeria’s Rice Importers; Rice Farmers Association of Nigeria (RIFAN); National Bureau of Statistics; Federal Ministry of Agriculture; Nigerian Customs Service.

 Nigeria is Africa’s largest producer of rice and is among the top 15 producers globally.
-GON had announced that the country would be self-sufficient in rice production by 2018 but the target was not attained.
-However, the high cost of rough paddy rice as well as high operational costs continue to hamper large-scale, integrated rice mills from producing at competitive prices.
+The government of Nigeria announced that the country would be self-sufficient in rice production by 2018, but the target was not attained.
+The high cost of rough paddy rice and high operational costs continue to hamper integrated large-scale rice mills from producing at competitive prices.
 Imports continue to meet approximately half of the country’s rice demand.
 Parboiled rice (also known as converted rice and easy-cook rice) account for the bulk of imports.
-Thailand- and India-origin rice (long-grain varieties) dominate imports.
+Thai and Indian rice (long-grain varieties) dominate imports.
 Nigeria remains one of the world’s largest markets for parboiled rice — consuming on average $4.0 billion worth of parboiled rice each year.
-GON’s Anchor Borrowers Program, initiated over the last three years, has contributed to increased domestic production.
+The Nigerian government’s Anchor Borrowers Program introduced in 2015, has contributed to increased domestic production.
 However, paddy production and milling costs remain high.
-Rice is one of the products listed by the Central Bank of Nigeria as not valid for foreign exchange at the Nigerian foreign exchange window.
+Rice is one of the products listed by the Central Bank of Nigeria (CBN) as ineligible for foreign exchange at the bank’s foreign exchange window.

 Leading Sub-Sectors